 All that work down the drain.
 Dead.

 When we think of farming, a crop failure is a really bad thing.
-After all, farmers spend the entire planting season sowing a particular type of seed in anticipation of of a specific harvest.
+After all, farmers spend the entire planting season sowing a particular type of seed in anticipation of a specific harvest.

 But what if the farmer realized that he was sowing the wrong seed?
 What if instead of the seeds he thought he was sowing, he was actually planting seeds from weeds that would choke out the rest of his crops?

-We are farmers of life
+We are Farmers of Our Own Choices

 I’m no farmer.
 I wasn’t raised in the farming life.
 We moved around a lot as a military family whose parents left the farm life they knew to serve our country.